-The Northern Territory Government coordinates essential services to 72 remote Indigenous communities.
+The Northern Territory Government coordinates essential services through the Indigenous Essential Services Program.

-For a list of services in your community visit the Bushtel website.
+For a list of services in your community, go to the Bushtel website.

-Homelands are remote areas where small populations of Indigenous people live, on lands that they have traditional ownership or historical information.
+Homelands are remote areas where small populations of Aboriginal people live on lands they have traditional ownership or historical information.
 They are sometimes called outstations.

 Around 10,000 people live on homelands, while others have a small family group.

 The Homelands Program contributes to the delivery of municipal and essential services.
 It also contributes to housing maintenance that supports people to live on homelands.